cappsule/cappsule.github.io/index.md

 ## Overview

 Cappsule makes use of security by isolation and runs transparently sensitive software in different VMs.
 If one of them is compromised, attackers can't access data outside of it.
 Here's a quick and non-exhaustive list of attacks which are ineffective from a cappsule: keylogging, screen recording, file stealing, network traffic interception, hardware attacks from a compromised application (DMA attacks, BIOS or firmware rootkit), etc. Basically, it protects computers against remote software attacks and makes the assumption that the hardware isn't backdoored.
-If this assumption doesn't fullfil your expectation or if you're concerned about physical attacks, [Qubes OS](https://www.qubes-os.org) might be a better choice.
+If this assumption doesn't fulfil your expectation or if you're concerned about physical attacks, [Qubes OS](https://www.qubes-os.org) might be a better choice.